idan-nave/PokemonHub-frontend/README.md

 ### 3. Install Yarn via Corepack

 Yarn is the default package manager for this project, managed via **Corepack**.
 This ensures consistency across development environments (without relying on the globally installed npm package manager), aligning with best practices for dependency management.
+Note that Yarn can be installed with npm as well.

 To enable Corepack and set up Yarn, run:

 ```
+npm install -g corepack # if not installed already
 corepack enable
 corepack prepare yarn@stable --activate
 ```